MicrosoftDocs/WSL/commandline/WSL/install-on-server.md

     * comming soon -- [OpenSUSE]()
     * comming soon --[SLES]()

-    You can download the distributions to Windows Server the PowerShell cmdlet [`Invoke-WebRequest`]().
+    You can download the distributions to Windows Server with [`Invoke-WebRequest`]() cmdlet.
 Here's a sample instruction to download Ubuntu.

     ``` PowerShell
-    $destinationfilename = Ununtu.zip
+    $destinationfilename = Ubuntu.zip

     cd ~
-    Invoke-Webrequest "$UbuntuLink" -outfile "$destinationfilename" -passthru | select -Expand headers
+    Invoke-WebRequest -Uri $UbuntuLink -OutFile $destinationfilename -PassThru | select -ExpandProperty headers
     ```

     > The Windows Subsystem for Linux only runs on your system drive (usually this is your C: drive).